Online Courses in Sustainability

 This is not as daunting as it may seem.
 There are many small changes you can implement at your school to achieve this goal.
 For example, did you realize that according to USA Today, the average American creates 3.5 pounds of trash each day?
 Small changes like packing snacks, drinks and lunches in reusable containers can lead to big improvements for the planet.

 During this challenge, students participate in the largest school based waste-reduction program in history by pledging to carry their drinks and snacks in reusable containers for a week.

-National Green Week 2013 kicks off February 4 - 8, but you can chose any week from Feb.4- April 30 to be your Green Week.
+National Green Week kicks off the first full week in February, but you can choose any week from then until April 30 to be your Green Week.

 Watch the Fisher Green School Experiment video with students and staff so they can understand and get excited about how the program works.
 (Please note that IXG Green Packs were used at Fisher Elementary School, however they are not a requirement of this program.
 Any reusable containers brought from home can be utilized and are encouraged).
 If you are interested in IXG Green Packs, they are significantly discounted for National Green Week.